-- 5.9 The SG Act places an indexed "cap" (the "maximum contribution base") on the earnings base applicable for SG purposes (that is, OTE from 1 July 2008).
-Subject to clause 5.10, this "cap" can be used: - (a) to limit the contribution base for an accumulation style MRB (see Section 6 of this Professional Standard); - (b) in adjusting the amount used as "SAL" in the formulae in clause A1.4 for accruals prior to 1 July 2008; - (c) in adjusting the amount used as "AOTE" in the formulae in clause A1.6 for accruals after 30 June 2008; and - (d) in determining the MRB where the approach described in Appendix 2 of this Professional Standard is used. - 5.10 Note, however, that any part of the MRB which directly relates to Fund Member contributions cannot make use of the "cap" unless the Fund Member contributions were themselves subject to the "cap".
-This constraint must be applied by no later than the later of 1 July 1995 and the effective date of the first Benefit Certificate issued after that date. - 5.11 Note also that, whilst section 15 of the SG Act refers to a quarterly (rather than an annual) maximum contribution base, for the purposes of this Professional Standard applicable to defined benefit style components of MRBs (that is, as determined under Section 7 of this Professional Standard), a Member may annualise the quarterly maximum.
+- 5.18 The SG Act places an indexed "cap" (the "maximum contribution base") on the earnings base applicable for SG purposes (that is, OTE from 1 July 2008 and OTE Base from 1 January 2020, where applicable).
+Subject to clause 5.19, this "cap" can be used: - (a) to limit the contribution base for an accumulation style MRB (see Section 6 of this Professional Standard);

+- (b) in adjusting the amount used as "SAL" in the formulae in clause A1.4 for accruals prior to 1 July 2008; - (c) in adjusting the amount used as "AOTEM" in the formulae in clause A1.6 for accruals after 30 June 2008; and - (d) in determining the MRB where the approach described in Appendix 2 of this Professional Standard is used. - 5.19 Note, however, that any part of the MRB which directly relates to some or all Member Contributions cannot make use of the "cap" unless the relevant Member Contributions were themselves subject to the "cap".
+This constraint must be applied by no later than the later of 1 July 1995 and the effective date of the first Benefit Certificate issued after that date. - 5.20 Note also that, whilst section 15 of the SG Act refers to a quarterly (rather than an annual) maximum contribution base, for the purposes of this Professional Standard applicable to defined benefit style components of MRBs (that is, as determined under Section 7 of this Professional Standard), a Member may annualise the quarterly maximum.

-MRB Design - Fund Member contributions
+MRB Design - Member Contributions

-5.12 Note that, for the purposes of this Professional Standard, "Fund Member contributions" are defined to include any contributions paid to the Fund in respect of the Fund Member, other than employer contributions.
+5.21 Note that, for the purposes of this Professional Standard, Member Contributions are defined to include any contributions paid to the Fund in respect of the Fund Member, other than Employer Contributions.
 This includes, for example, any Government Co-contributions or spouse contributions received by the Fund in respect of the Fund Member.
-Any such contributions must be treated in the same manner as contributions actually paid by the Fund Member or in any alternative manner that this Professional Standard would allow in respect of a Fund Member contribution.
+Any such contributions must be treated in the same manner as contributions actually paid by the Fund Member or in any alternative manner that this Professional Standard would allow in respect of a Member Contributions.
+Under the Preferred Approach, this also applies to Sacrificed Contributions, which are excluded from Employer Contributions and must be treated as Member Contributions.